mstemm/labs/security/falco/README.md

 > **Time**: Approximately 25 minutes

-Sysdig Falco

 Sysdig Falco is an open source, behavioral activity monitor designed to detect anomalous activity.
 Suitable for deploying intrusion detection over any generic Linux host, it is particularly useful for Docker hosting nodes, since it supports container-specific context like **container.id** or **namespaces** for its rules.

 In this lab you will learn the basics of Sysdig Falco and how to use it with Docker to detect anomalous container behavior.

-You will experiment with the following security warnings as part of this lab.
+You will experiment with the following security threats as part of this lab.

 - [Container running a shell](#shell)
 - [Unauthorized process](#process)